 Adult Summer Reading Program

-This year's program consists of several main goals: to read as much as possible, to get adults active while trying new sea/lake/river-based activities/hobbies (the Great Lakes are inland seas!), and to travel/learn about local and statewide maritime history.
+The 2023 Hartland Public Library Adult Summer Reading Program's theme is All Together Now!
+This year's program focuses on several main goals: to read as much as possible, to get adults active while trying new activities and hobbies, and to travel and learn about our local community and world!

-- Summer Activities: Along with reading great books, we want to encourage our patrons to get out and about with their friends and families in fun and safe ways, so we've designed several different activities that adults can participate in all summer long:
+Summer Activities: Along with reading great books, we want to encourage our patrons to get out and about with their friends and families, so we've designed several different activities that adults can participate in all summer long:

-More directions about each activity can be found in the Adult Activity Guide.
+More directions can be found in our activities guide or on Beanstack.
 You can complete one, several, or all of the activities.
 After each activity is completed, you will receive 10 raffle tickets that can be used for one of several grand prize drawings at the end of the program.
 Some activities also have additional reading lists that can be accessed through Beanstack, and for each reading activity completed, you will get an additional 6 tickets for the the grand prize raffles.